bushidocodes/bushidocodes-blog/blog/cobol-lang.md

 Is your mind blown?
 That's okay!
 We'll go through examples to make sure this is clear.
 The concept is simple, but it takes some getting used to.

-* `pic 9` defines a number with one digit.
+* `pic 9` defines a single character capable of storing 0 - 9 only.
 It does not have a character indicating a sign or a decimal, so it is an integer between 0 - 9.
+Given that this really is a character, not an actual number, the program internally casts this value to an internal number format when it is used in a mathematical operation.
+We probably can cast this value once at compile-time using the usage clause such as `pic 9 usage comp`, which is short for `pic 9 usage computational`.
+We'll discuss this further later!

 * `pic s9999v9999` is a signed decimal with +/- in the first character, four whole number digits, a decimal point, and four fractional digits.
 It stores float values between -9999.9999 and 9999.9999.
+As in the last example, we likely want to add the usage clause to cast this to an actual numeric representation using `pic s9999v9999 usage comp`.

 * `pic x(10)` is a string of ten characters containing a mix of letters and numbers.
 This is a shorthand notation equivalent to `pic xxxxxxxxxx`.